| Class Overview |

 uint32 flags = B_WILL_DRAW | B_NAVIGABLE);

-BPictureButton(BMessage
+BPictureButton(BMessage* archive);

-Creates a new BPictureButton
+Creates a new BPictureButton.
+The off and an

-images correspond to the
+on images correspond to the

-values; the behavior
+object's B_CONTROL_OFF and B_CONTROL_ON values; the behavior argument

-) control, as explained in the class overview.
+(B_TWO_STATE_BUTTON) control, as explained in the class overview.
 The

 other arguments are inherited from the

-BView
+BView and

-BControl
+BControl constructors.

-The object's initial value is B_CONTROL_OFF
+The object's initial value is B_CONTROL_OFF.

-can be disabled, it needs additional "disabled"
+If the BPictureButton can be disabled, it needs additional "disabled"

 images, as set through